Best places to stay in Corsica

 Accommodation ranges from the budget hostels that can be found round the ferry and port areas to luxurious hotels in historic buildings.
 There are no beach hotels as such and visitors wishing to stay close to Ajaccio in a beachside setting will have to head to Porticcio just south of the centre.
 There are many self-catering rentals in and around the town which are great for families or groups who prefer to be a bit more independent.

 This resort really is the star attraction in Corsica as visitors come to admire the houses teetering on the edge of the limestone cliffs.
 The town offers a great mixture of history and shopping with really good places to eat and drink when you need to sit and rest awhile.
-Nightlife in Bonifacio is fairly sedate with most bars closing before midnight, a few in the marina stay open a little later if the demand is there.
+Nightlife in Bonifacio is fairly sedated with most bars closing before midnight, a few in the marina stay open a little later if the demand is there.

 The Old Town is a fascinating place to wander round and as well as a natural harbour the modern marina is home many luxurious yachts.
 The marina area is very smart and filled with chic restaurants, bars and boutiques that enhance this vibrant resort.
 Boat trips from the marina take visitors to the wild life reserves of Lavezzi where there is some great snorkelling.